Everyday: A Subway Romance

 GEOFFREY GOLDBERG is a NYC-based Director, Choreographer, Writer, and Performer, having worked on Broadway, off-Broadway, regionally, and around the globe.
 As a composer/lyricist, Geoffrey has had his music and shows performed in cabarets and productions across the country including: The West Village Musical Theater Festival (EVERYDAY; Winner, Best Original Lyrics, Best Musical); Kennedy Center Millenium Stage, D.C.
 (A YEAR ON THE ROAD) and on Broadway’s New Amsterdam Stage (GYPSY OF THE YEAR).
 He is a current member of the Tony-award winning BMI Lehman Engel Musical Theater writing workshop in NYC, where he was awarded the Jean Banks award for his musical “Everyday.”
 He is also a member of the Dramatist Guild, as well as a proud SDC and AEA member.

-JOSEPH OLSEN is the 2014 winner of the Jerry Harrington Talent Award from the BMI Workshop where he is a member of the Advanced Workshop.
+JOSEPH OLSON is the 2014 winner of the Jerry Harrington Talent Award from the BMI Workshop where he is a member of the Advanced Workshop.
 He has had compositions performed at the Caramoor Recital Series and LAM House Series.
 He is currently at work on a new musical.

 A BIT ABOUT THE PLAYWRIGHT